harryphelps2/shoepersonic2/README.md

 The site uses Travis integration to run a set of automated tests of the checkout happy path and the site is not deployed unless they all pass.
 The automated test suite can be found here: https://github.com/harryphelps2/shoepersonic2/blob/master/shop/tests.py

+Manually, an order can be tested to be successful by checking the payment has come through on Stripe.

 ## Deployment

 To deploy the project on Heroku:

+1. Add Procfile to tell Heroku about the app:

+    ```web: gunicorn shoepersonic2.wsgi:application```

+2. Add the env.py config vars to the Heroku config vars

+3. Connect to github repository

+4. Deploy

 To run locally: